Andrés Bonifacio: Haring Bayang Katagalugan

 The above was divulged to the Spanish by the Katipunan member Pío Valenzuela while in captivity.
 Teodoro Agoncillo thus wrote:

 Immediately before the outbreak of the revolution, therefore, Bonifacio organized the Katipunan into a government revolving around a ‘cabinet’ composed of men of his confidence.

 Milagros C. Guerrero and others have described Bonifacio as "effectively" the commander-in-chief of the revolutionaries.
 They assert:

 As commander-in-chief, Bonifacio supervised the planning of military strategies and the preparation of orders, manifests and decrees, adjudicated offenses against the nation, as well as mediated in political disputes.
 He directed generals and positioned troops in the fronts.
 On the basis of command responsibility, all victories and defeats all over the archipelago during his term of office should be attributed to Bonifacio.

-One name for Bonifacio's concept of the Philippine nation-state appears in surviving Katipunan documents: Haring Bayang Katagalugan ("Sovereign Nation of Katagalugan", or "Sovereign Tagalog Nation") – sometimes shortened into Haring Bayan ("Sovereign Nation").
-Bayan may be rendered as "nation" or "people".
+One name for Bonifacio's concept of the Philippine nation-state appears in surviving Katipunan documents: Haring Bayang Katagalugan ("Sovereign Nation of Katagalugan", or "Sovereign Tagalog Nation") – sometimes shortened into Haring Bayan ("Sovereign Nation"); Bayan glossed either as "nation" or "people".
 Bonifacio is named as the president of the "Tagalog Republic" in an issue of the Spanish periodical La Ilustración Española y Americana published in February 1897 ("Andrés Bonifacio – Titulado "Presidente" de la República Tagala").
-Another name for Bonifacio's government was Repúblika ng Katagalugan (another form of "Tagalog Republic") as evidenced by a picture of a rebel seal published in the same periodical the next month.
+Another name for Bonifacio's government was Repúblika ng Katagalugan (another form of "Tagalog Republic") as evidenced by a rebel seal published in the same periodical the next month.

 Official letters and one appointment paper of Bonifacio addressed to Emilio Jacinto reveal Bonifacio's various titles and designations, as follows: